ephbaum/EphWordsBlog/src/content/blog/2023-10-21-2023-week-42-still-not-the-answer.md

 Liz's Quest 3 arrived.
 So did Liz.
 We got it all set up and, ultimately I had [some thoughts](/posts/meta-quest-3-impressions/) about it.

-In the evening I decided to go to [Ashley’s Pub](https://www.ashleys.pub/) for a bit with Ollie as an experiment to try socializing him (and I) a bit.
+In the evening I decided to go to [Ashley's Pub](https://www.ashleys.pub/) for a bit with Ollie as an experiment to try socializing him (and I) a bit.
 A pinball tournament was in progress and, despite the noise and stimulation, he did a pretty good job for a 10 month old terrorier.
 Everyone, of course, loves this dog.
 It was nice to get out for a little bit and I think I'll return for more social interaction from time to time.

 ## Thursday